onlyquake/xonotic-wiki/Introduction-to-QuakeC.md

 string strcat(string a, string b, ...) = #115;
 ```

 The function/field syntax is ambiguous.
 In global scope a declaration can be a variable, field or function.
 In local scope, it's always a variable.
-The `var` keyword can be used in global scope to treat is as local scope (always declaring a variable).
+The `var` keyword can be used in global scope to treat it as local scope (always declaring a variable).
 The following table shows declarations in global scope:

 | Example code | Meaning |
 |--------------|---------|